SaurabhTayde/PDF_Files_ChatBot_LangChain_Falcon_OpenAI/readme.md

 Chatbot for Multiple PDF files is a Python program designed for interacting with multiple PDF documents.
 Through natural language queries, users can inquire about the PDFs and receive accurate responses based on their content.
 The app utilizes a language model to generate these answers.
 It's important to note that the app will only respond to questions pertaining to the loaded PDFs.

+There are two options here to use LLM:

+1. Use API of OpenAI's GPT-3.5 LLM model (Use python code "Multi_PDF_ChatBot_GPT3.5.py") OR
+2. Use API Falcon 7B model on huggingace Face Hub (Use python code "Multi_PDF_ChatBot_Falcon7B.py")

+Similarly there are two options to create embedding as well.
+(Embeddings of Hugging Face might take huge amount of time for generation.
+Better to go for Open AI embeddings.
+We can still use Falcon 7B with OpenAI embeddings)

-## How It Works
+# How It Works
 ------------

-The application follows a series of steps to provide responses to your questions:
+The ChatBot  follows a series of steps to provide responses to the questions:

 1. PDF Inputs: The app reads and extracts the text content from multiple PDF documents.